SparVAR: Exploring Sparsity in Visual AutoRegressive Modeling for Training-Free Acceleration: Experiments

-We conduct an ablation study to analyze the effectiveness of our proposed plug-and-play efficient sparse attention modules.
-The results are shown in Tab.~\ref{tab:ablation_sps-attn}, introducing $CS^4A$ alone yields a substantial acceleration of $\mathbf{1.46\times}$ while maintaining competitive generation quality.
+\textbf{Effectiveness of Cross-Scale Sparse Attention.} We conduct ablations to analyze the effectiveness of our plug-and-play sparse attention modules.
+As shown in Tab.~\ref{tab:ablation_sps-attn}, introducing $CS^4A$ alone yields a substantial acceleration of $\mathbf{1.46\times}$ while maintaining competitive generation quality.
 A key design choice in $CS^4A$ is whether to incorporate the cached output $\mathbf{O}^{(k)}_{\text{cache}}$ from the sparse decision scale to supplement subsequent large-scale sparse outputs.
-Experimental results demonstrate that adding $\mathbf{O}^{(k)}_{\text{cache}}$ leads to higher visual fidelity---improving PSNR by approximately 0.7---while incurring negligible latency overhead.
-Finally, integrating the CLSA further enhances spatial coherence , achieving the best overall performance with a $\mathbf{1.57\times}$ speedup and superior generation quality.
+Results show that adding $\mathbf{O}^{(k)}_{\text{cache}}$ improves visual fidelity---increasing PSNR by approximately 0.7---with negligible latency overhead.
+Finally, integrating the $CSLA$ further enhances spatial coherence , achieving the best overall performance with a $\mathbf{1.57\times}$ speedup and superior generation quality.
 These results highlight the importance of intra- and inter-scale spatial locality in VAR attention, suggesting that leveraging such local priors provides a powerful basis for training-free acceleration.